 Picking a binding can be tough!
-They look similar and when you take a closer look at the specs, you often get overwhelmed with fancy words that doesn’t really describe what´s in the package.
+They all look very similar and when you take a closer look at the specifications, you often get overwhelmed with fancy words that don´t really describe what´s in the package.
 So let me point out the differences between two of the best selling bindings in Burton´s range: the Cartel vs Malavita.

 Burton Cartel vs Malavita

 … you can ride every binding they make in every terrain.
 Most of Burton´s bindings are quite close to each other when it comes to flexibility, so it really is down to your personal preference.
 However, some are more playful while others give you a better response.

 The Cartel has a slightly more responsive set up while the Malavita is softer, more playful and freestyle orientated.
 Nothing is set in stone here but that already can help you with your decision – more response means a better set up for slopes and the backcountry while a softer binding is more forgiving in the terrain park.

 Personally I like to see the Cartel as a solid all mountain binding that totally copes with days in the terrain park, too.
 However, if you are looking for absolute freedom, the Malavita definitely is one of the best bindings out there.

 A great and unique feature on the Malavita…